“Some people become doctors, lawyers, accountants, or marketing executives. Some people stay at home and raise a family.

 Gifted and Stressed – For many gifted and talented people, their sensitivity and “blessed unrest” may increase chronic arousal that leads to stress.

-Multiple Talents, Multiple Passions, Burnout – Many multitalented people feel inspired and energized to pursue multiple creative projects, often at the same time.
+Multiple Passions and Talents But Potential Burnout – Many multitalented people feel inspired and energized to pursue multiple creative projects, often at the same time.
 One potential downside is physical and emotional burnout.